My Cosplay Goals

 Picking what shoes to wear was tougher than I thought.
 When I think about Moonshine, my mind immediately goes to cowboy boots.
 The more I thought about it, I didn’t want to buy cowboy boots because when would I ever wear them again?
 Cowboy boots aren’t my style, and I’d hate to buy one pair of shoes for one cosplay.
 When I was browsing, I found these green rainboots.
 I don’t have a pair of rain boots currently, and I liked the color.
 When I put them on, they fit immediately with what I pictured for Moonshine.
 For the staff, it’s the same staff I use when I cosplay Keyleth.
 The staff comes in two parts, so I broke the staff and took the portion with the green gem on top.
 The final piece was the mushroom crown.
 A big part of Moonshine’s background is her fungal spores, which she uses to communicate with the other characters.
 This mushroom hat sealed the look and helped bring Moonshine Cybin to life.

-If I’m being honest, I didn’t expect anyone to pick out that I was cosplaying Moonshine.
+If I’m being honest, I didn’t expect anyone to pick up that I was cosplaying Moonshine.
 While NADDPOD is popular, I wouldn’t say it’s as well-known as Critical Role.
 I was incorrect.
 I had several people come up to me asking if I was cosplaying Moonshine, and that they liked my cosplay.
-I heard someone say from across the room, “Is that Paw Paw?”.
+I heard someone say from across the room, “Is that Paw Paw?”
 The theme for CONvergence this year was tabletop gaming, so that could have helped in making my cosplay more recognizable.

 I am excited to wear this cosplay again!
 I like how I already had everything in my closet, so it made this cosplay much easier to pull off.
 This is a go-to cosplay for CONvergence since it’s perfect to wear when it’s hot outside.
 I’m glad I could check off Moonshine from my characters I’d like to cosplay list.